svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

     ZnServer startDefaultOn: 8080.
     ZnServer default delegate map: #image to: MyFirstWebApp new.

 The second expression adds a route from /image to an instance of our web app object.
-If all is well, [http://localhost:8080/image](http://localhost:8080/image) should show a friendly message.
+If all is well, [http://localhost:8080/image](http://localhost:8080/image) should show your friendly message.
 Note how we are not even serving HTML, just plain text.

 Try changing the text.
 Try putting a breakpoint in MyFirstWebApp>>#handleRequest: (right-click on the method name in the fourth column) and inspecting things.
 Then just continue the execution.
 Note how this is a live environment: you make a little change and it is immediately used, you can look into the actual request and response objects moving around.